microsoft/teams-ai/js/samples/06.auth.teamsSSO.messageExtension/README.md

 This sample shows how to incorporate a basic Message Extension app with SSO into a Microsoft Teams application using [Bot Framework](https://dev.botframework.com) and the Teams AI SDK.
 Users can search npmjs for packages.

+This sample depends on Teams SSO and gives you more flexibility on how to configure AAD, like using a client certificate.
+There is no need to create an OAuth Connection in Azure Bot Service to run this sample.

 ## Showcase
 - Message Extensions are convenient ways to add functionality to Teams.
 - This sample adds a search command to the compose area of a chat.